avnbhargav/ML_miniproject_IRISdataset/README.md

     Confusion Matrix → a table that shows actual vs predicted species.
 (Example: 10 flowers were setosa, model got all 10 correct.)

+Results:

 Thus building a Machine Learning Model that predicts a flowers species just from its measurements

+Which model is better?
+Random Forest is the clear winner as Logistic Regression focuses on Linear Findings and Decision Trees are less accurate compared to Random Forest